 If your appliances don’t have built in timers, there are manual and digital timers that can be added to many appliances.
 You could also consider fitting timed plugs for appliances that need charging – for example electric toothbrushes, phones and laptops.

-When you are generating your own electricity it can be tempting to run appliances like washing machines and dishwashers with partial loads.
-The downside to this is the amount of extra water you will end up using.
-Many homeowners choose to go solar to reduce their energy bills and generate clean, renewable energy to minimise their impact on the environment – using more water than you necessarily need is counterproductive to this.
+When you’re generating your own electricity it can be tempting to run appliances like washing machines and dishwashers with partial loads.
+The downside to this is the amount of extra water that you’ll end up using.
+Many homeowners choose to go solar to reduce their energy bills and generate clean, renewable energy to minimise their impact on the environment, using more water than you necessarily need is counterproductive to this.